alban-gerome/javascript/README.md

 <a id="Over"></a>
 ### Override example

-That one is only a 11th hour discovery the day before MeasureCamp.
-I was aware of DevTools Sources overrides but unsure of how they differ from snippets.
 Imagine you want to do a prank to your manager.
 You could take your production website home page, inspect elements on the screen and edit the entire HTML.
 But your boss was not born yesterday and will hit refresh and your prank falls flat.
 But what if you could save the changes so that when your boss refreshes the screen, oh shock and horror, it's still there!
 You can do that with overrides.
 Chrome will do a lookup for saved changes for that page and apply them.
 Here are the stesp to do that, you won't be able to say I didn't give you enough time before April Fools' day:

 1. Open DevTools
 2. Locate the Sources tab